cabinetoffice/dac-base-image/README.md

 Docker base image to be used in Data Asset Catalogue.
 This is a public image, and it doesn't need authentication.

-It contains:

-1. Python 3.8
+It's based on Ubuntu 18.04 and it comes with Python 3.8 installed.

 Pull image from the command line: